 Effective communication, teamwork and collaboration are critical components of a successful mobile workforce.
 Collaborative technologies allow remote workers to feel like they are part of the team – whether they’re working from home, in another state or another country.

 Tools like Slack and Webex Teams enable real-time communication and coordination among team members from any location.
-While cloud-based project management platforms like Trello, Asana or Basecamp allow remote team members to manage projects, organise tasks and track progress on objectives.
+Cloud-based project management platforms like Trello, Asana or Basecamp allow remote team members to manage projects, organise tasks and track progress on objectives.

 Google Suite even offers a full package from email and file storage to document management and collaboration tools.
 However, if yours is a large organisation, you may find yourself outgrowing Google Suite.
 In that case, it would be better to implement an Enterprise Content Management (ECM) solution.

-There are a few things to consider when enhancing the security of your networks, systems and devices:
+There are a few things to consider when investing in new mobile workforce technologies that may impact the security of your networks, systems and devices:

 - How are you tracking sensitive business information being shared online?